Have You Completed Your Annual SEC Review (Rule 206(4)-7)?

 Step 1: Define Your Business Strategy

-• Identify Your Niche: What problems are investors facing that your firm will solve?
+- Identify Your Niche: What problems are investors facing that your firm will solve?
 Clarify what will make your firm stand out from the competition.
 Determine expected costs of operation, potential revenue, and the amount necessary to make the business a viable operation.

-• Identify Your Ideal Client: Your target client demographic will shape every aspect of your business.
+- Identify Your Ideal Client: Your target client demographic will shape every aspect of your business.
 Consider their needs, what you can do for them, and what they are willing to pay.
 This will help you select the right services, fee structure, and technology.

-Step 2: Choose Your RIA Fee Structure
+Step 2: Calculate the Cost and Choose Your Fee Structure

 RIAs typically use one of three primary fee structures.
 Choosing the right model is critical to your firm’s profitability and market position.

-• Assets Under Management (AUM): The most common model, where the firm charges a percentage based on the client’s assets.
+- Assets Under Management (AUM): The most common model, where the firm charges a percentage based on the client’s assets.
 This model focuses on investment management, and financial planning services are often included.

-• Hourly or Project-Based Fees: The firm charges a client for the amount of time spent on a project or an account.
+- Hourly or Project-Based Fees: The firm charges a client for the amount of time spent on a project or an account.
 This is ideal for clients who need specific advice but not ongoing investment management.

-• Subscription Fees: The firm charges a flat monthly fee for a defined scope of work.
+- Subscription Fees: The firm charges a flat monthly fee for a defined scope of work.
 This model is often focused on financial planning and can be an excellent option for serving younger clients who are still building wealth.

 Step 3: Lay the Operational Groundwork

 Once your strategic vision is in place, you can begin to outline the operational components that will bring your firm to life.
+This is where you address the practical requirements to start an RIA.

-• Technology Stack: Identify which software and tools you’ll need to run your back office.
+- Technology Stack: Identify which software and tools you’ll need to run your back office.
 This includes hardware (computers, scanners) as well as software for CRM, financial planning, e-signatures, and cloud-based document storage.

-• Marketing & Branding: Secure your firm's online presence by choosing a name, a URL, and a web host.
+- Marketing & Branding: Secure your firm's online presence by choosing a name, a URL, and a web host.
 Plan your website content, social media strategy, and other marketing materials to attract your target clientele.

 Q&A: Your Top RIA Startup Questions Answered